 Shared connections allow you to authenticate a data source account once and make that connection accessible to anyone on your team who needs access.
 They won’t have to log in again — they’ll be able to use it to fetch data without authenticating.

 A private connection, however, is a data source account with a login that only its Owner can use in Supermetrics.

 This article gives more details on both of these connection types.
 Learn how to enable or disable them when you’re ready.

 With shared connections, you can share your data source logins with your team members.
-This won’t give those team members access to the account anywhere outside of Supermetrics — it’ll just let them use the account to create and edit queries without having to log in.
+This won’t give those team members access to the account anywhere outside Supermetrics — it’ll just let them use the account to create and edit queries without logging in.